-5.3.4 Treatment undertaken by students prior to advancement and graduation must be beneficial for the health and care of patients.
+5.3.3 Treatment undertaken by students prior to advancement and graduation must be reasonably expected to be beneficial for the health and care of patients.

-Describe mechanisms that ensure that student clinical education experiences are beneficial for the health and care of patients.
+Describe mechanisms that ensure that student education requirements are beneficial for the health and care of patients.